 The home was sold to a prominent local lawyer around 1900.
 He ran his practice from the library and main room of the home until 1920 when the home was sold to the Winslow family.
-The building operated as the RCMP Garrison in the early 1930's when the then Liberal Federal Government did not renew the lease, as a prominent Tory owned the building.
+The building operated as the RCMP Garrison from 1920 until 1935 when the then Liberal Federal Government did not renew the lease, as a prominent Tory owned the building.
 The Winslow family resided in the home from 1935 until 1986 when it was sold to Eugene Bowlin.
-It was sold again in the mid 1990's and operated as a barrestaurant until 2002.
+It was sold in the mid 1990's and operated as a bar-restaurant until 2002.